-The typical merger-arbitrage strategies employed by the Fund's advisor seek to generate returns by purchasing the stock of the company being acquired, which is commonly known as the target company (the "target"), at a discount to their expected value upon completion of the acquisition.
+Arbitrage.
+FTCM may seek to take advantage of inefficient pricing in the markets by engaging in certain arbitrage strategies.
+The typical merger-arbitrage strategies employed by the Advisor seek to generate returns by purchasing the stock of the company being acquired, which is commonly known as the target company (the "target"), at a discount to their expected value upon completion of the acquisition.
 The size of this discount, known as the arbitrage "spread," may determine the Fund's potential profit on such an investment.
 The Fund may employ a variety of strategies to set the "spread", particularly in proposed transactions involving stock consideration, including shorting the stock of the company that proposes to acquire the target and/or the use of derivatives involving the purchase and sale of put and call options.
-The success of the merger-arbitrage strategy largely depends on the overall volume of merger activity, which has historically been cyclical in nature, and the Advisor's correct evaluation of the outcome of such merger or acquisition transactions, as the Advisor typically seeks to create a portfolio of uncorrelated investment positions that in the aggregate will benefit from such transaction's completion.
+The success of the merger-arbitrage strategy largely depends on the overall volume of merger activity, which has historically been cyclical in nature, and the Advisor's correct evaluation of the outcome of such merger or acquisition transactions, as the Advisor typically seeks to create a portfolio of uncorrelated investment positions that will in the aggregate benefit from such transaction's completion.
 During periods of infrequent merger activity, it may be difficult for the Advisor to identify investment opportunities, and the Fund may hold a substantial amount in cash and cash equivalents.

-The Fund may invest in equity securities of any market capitalization.
-The Fund will invest in event-driven transactions as small as \$100 million in transaction value, without limitation as to industries and sectors.
-The Fund may also invest in stock, warrants, and other securities of SPACs, which are collective investment structures that pool funds in order to seek potential acquisition opportunities.
+Special Purpose Acquisition Companies.
+FTCM may also invest Fund assets in stock, warrants, and other securities of SPACs, which are collective investment structures that pool funds in order to seek potential acquisition opportunities.
 In selecting SPACs for investment, FTCM analyzes the attractiveness of the SPAC through the life of the SPAC from IPO to liquidation.
 FTCM evaluates pre- and post-merger announcements, the potential rate of return, the length of time until the proposed transaction closes or SPAC liquidates, and the potential risk to the Fund in the event the proposed acquisition/liquidation does not close on time and is extended.
 SPACs provide the opportunity for public shareholders to have some or all of their shares redeemed by the SPAC in connection with certain corporate events, such as an amendment to its charter or an acquisition.
 The Fund may sell its investments in SPACs at any time, but generally looks to sell/redeem prior to the completion of the acquisition or liquidation.
-While the fund may invest in both U.S. and non-U.S. securities, the Fund typically will invest in the securities of issuers in the United States and Canada and other investments that are tied economically to the United States and Canada, including ADRs.
-The Fund may also invest directly in other foreign markets.
-In executing the Fund's strategy, the Advisor generally expects to employ leverage and to utilize a variety of hedging techniques including those involving short sales, options, index futures, forwards, swaps, and other financial instruments.
-The Fund may also invest in other types of securities such as debt securities, convertible securities and options using merger arbitrage strategies.
-The debt securities in which the Fund invests may be of any maturity and credit quality including high yield securities, commonly referred to as "junk bonds", that are rated below investment grade by at least one of Moody's, S&P or Fitch (or if unrated, are determined by the Advisor to be of comparable credit quality).